Cooroy Makerspace – where the magic is in the making

 Makerspaces, also called hackerspaces, hackspaces, and fablabs, are places where people gather to work on joint creative projects, typically involving technology.

-The Cooroy Makerspace will be a space where users can gather to create, invent, tinker, explore and discover, using a variety of tools with a digital focus.
-The space will be largely user-driven and self-directed learning will be encouraged.
-The space will host new and emerging technology such as 3D Printers, a virtual reality system and a range of different robotics technology.
+Cooroy Library’s traditional technology training room has been transformed into a community makerspace, designed to provide welcoming areas for making, learning and socialising.
+Users can gather to create, invent, tinker, explore and discover, using a variety of tools with a digital focus.
+The space hosts new and emerging technology such as 3D Printers, a Virtual Reality system, sewing machines and a range of different robotics technology.

-The creation of this new space in the library will encourage users to innovate, be creative and learn through experimentation, which will spark new ideas and new ways of thinking.
+We encourage users to be creative and learn through experimentation, which will spark new ideas and new ways of thinking.
 By seeing and sharing what other people have made, new concepts and designs can be generated.
+Our future will benefit from people who with these new ideas and new ways of thinking, can solve problems with technology.